 Many commercial laboratories offer serologic or Polymerase Chain Reaction (PCR) testing for WNV.
 Any positive specimen should be forwarded to the Pennsylvania Department of Health Bureau of Laboratories (PADOH BOL) for confirmatory testing.
-For WNV testing assistance or inquiries, contact the Acute Communicable Disease Program at 215-685-6748.
+For WNV testing assistance or inquiries, contact the Acute Communicable Disease Program at 215-685-6741.

-Report Suspected and Confirmed WNV Cases Immediately: All suspected and confirmed cases of WNV infection (neuroinvasive and non-neuroinvasive) should be reported immediately to PDPH Division of Disease Control at 215-685-6748 during regular business hours or 215-686-4514 after-hours.
+Report Suspected and Confirmed WNV Cases Immediately: All suspected and confirmed cases of WNV infection (neuroinvasive and non-neuroinvasive) should be reported immediately to the PDPH Division of Disease Control at 215-685-6741 (business hours) or 215-686-4514 (after-hours).
 Report mosquito problems and dead bird sightings to the PDPH Vector Control Program's Mosquito Complaint hotline at 215-685-9000.